CMOONCS/Visual-Tools-for-Teaching-and-Learning-AI/README.md

 <h1>STEMpedia</h1>
  <p>STEMpedia provides a scratch graphical programming to use block-based learning features.
 Students can install the software to use this tool on their local machine. </p>
 <h1>Open Roberta Lab</h1>
+ <p> Open Rpberta (Roberta—Learning with robots) is a browser-based approach to learn programming and coding by using roberts.
+It is available in several different languages.
+It provides different programmig blocks to program motors and sensors of the robots.  </p>
 <h1>Lobe</h1>
+Lobe is workflow-based tool which can be downloaded and used as desktop application.
+It provides a complete solution to collect data, train, improve and export the model.
+The current version works for image classification.
+Users can export and save the model to further build an application.
 <h1>Scratch</h1>
+ <p>Scratch is a block-based programming tool with education features for creating art, simulations and more.
+It also provides extensions for devices including micro:bit.
+It features blocks for using machine learning models for translation, text-to-speech and more. </p>